Biden in State of the Union speech to call for bipartisan action on fentanyl crisis - NewsBreak

 Linke Young said Biden will also stress the need to take care of the mental health of young people, and will call on Congress to pass legislation to “ban targeted advertising online for children and young people, enact strong protections for their privacy, health and safety online and improve online privacy and transparency for all.”

-The post Biden in State of the Union speech to call for bipartisan action on fentanyl crisis appeared first on Idaho Capital Sun .
+The post Biden in State of the Union speech to call for bipartisan action on fentanyl crisis appeared first on South Dakota Searchlight .